nrwl/nx/docs/shared/tutorials/gradle.md

 gradle --version
 ```

+We'll start the tutorial with [a sample repository](https://github.com/nrwl/gradle-spring) that was created by following the [Spring framework](https://spring.io/)'s tutorial for [Creating a Multi-Module Project](https://spring.io/guides/gs/multi-module).

-Next, check out [the sample repository](https://github.com/nrwl/gradle-spring) on your local machine:
+Check out [the sample repository](https://github.com/nrwl/gradle-spring) on your local machine:

 ```shell
 git clone https://github.com/nrwl/gradle-spring.git
 ```

-This repository was created by following the [Spring framework](https://spring.io/)'s tutorial for [Creating a Multi-Module Project](https://spring.io/guides/gs/multi-module).

 You can run the `./gradlew projects` command to get a list of projects in the repo.